torvalds/linux/Documentation/scsi/sym53c8xx_2.rst

 2000: Add support for early NCR devices to FreeBSD 'sym' driver.
       Break the driver into several sources and separate the OS glue code from the core code that can be shared among different O/Ses.
-      Write a glue code for Linux.
+      Write a glue code for GNU/Linux.

           - Gerard Roudier

 2004: Remove FreeBSD compatibility code.
 Remove support for versions of
-      Linux before 2.6.
-Start using Linux facilities.
+      GNU/Linux before 2.6.
+Start using GNU/Linux facilities.

-This README file addresses the Linux version of the driver.
+This README file addresses the GNU/Linux version of the driver.
 Under FreeBSD, the driver documentation is the sym.8 man page.

 Information about new chips is available at LSILOGIC web server: